Having a Relationship While in Eating Disorder Recovery

 The person with the disorder may feel ashamed or guilty about their behaviors and go out of their way to hide them, making it difficult for their partner to trust them.
 This lack of trust can create distance and further strain the relationship.

 This can become especially problematic if the person with the eating disorder has struggled to reduce their behavior.
-They may feel tempted to lie to their partner, to help them feel better about their progress.
+They may feel tempted to lie to their partner in an attempt to help them feel better about their progress.

 Tips for Creating a Supportive Partnership During Recovery

 While pursuing a relationship in eating disorder recovery introduces a number of potential issues, that’s not to say the idea is overall bad or should be avoided at all costs.
-Indeed, having someone in your corner, who can offer loving and caring support, can be a good thing for sustained recovery.
+Indeed, having someone in your corner who can offer loving and caring support can be beneficial for sustained recovery.

-But creating a supportive partnership is a delicate process that requires both partners’ dedication, effort, and patience.
+However, creating a supportive partnership is a delicate process that requires the dedication, effort, and patience of both partners.

 To help you in this journey, here are some tips for creating a supportive partnership during recovery.